7 Catholic teachings that make Evangelicals cringe

 Just as people are destined to die once, and after that to face judgment (Heb 9:27)

-Catholic totally agree with this passage.
+Catholics totally agree with this passage.
 Purgatory is an result of this judgment.
 People in Purgatory died in friendship with Jesus and are headed for Heaven, but Jesus is purifying them.

-Allan believes there are consequences after death for non-serious sin, that the believer will not get as much reward in Heaven.
+Allan believes there are consequences after death for non-serious sin, that the imperfect believer will not get as much reward in Heaven.
 This is very similar to the punishment of Purgatory, except that Purgatory is temporary, while his concept of the consequences is permanent.

 C.S.
 Lewis, the great Protestant writer of the Narnia series says: